mxfoyster/componentlibrary1/gallery/README.md

 The controls will fade away after 3 seconds of pointer inactivity over the canvas.
 A simple ovement of the mouse or touch of the finger will re-activate them.

+**NOTE:** This now includes the SPINNER component from (https://loading.io/css/)[https://loading.io/css/].
+This is pure CSS3 and HTML.
+It's released under the Creative Commons CC0 license and is free to use unconditionally.
+Check out the website and thank you to the original authors.

 ### implementation

 Install the Pop Up component found (HERE)[(https://github.com/mxfoyster/componentlibrary1/tree/main/popup] first.